Codimension-one foliations on adjoint varieties: Introduction

-If \( X \) is an adjoint variety with Picard number one that is not isomorphic to \( \mathbb{P}^n \), then \( X \) is covered by lines under the minimal embedding (see \cite[Section 2.3]{kebekus2000uniqueness}).
-In this case, we have the following result:
+If \( X \) is an adjoint variety with Picard number one that is not isomorphic to \( \mathbb{P}^{2n-1} \), then \( X \) is covered by lines under the adjoint embedding, which in this case coincides with the minimal embedding (see \cite[Section 2.3]{kebekus2000uniqueness}).
+In this setting, we have the following result:

-\begin{theorem}Let $ X $ be an adjoint variety with Picard number one not isomorphic to $ \mathbb{P}^n $, and $H$ a minimal dominating family of rational curves on $X$.
-Let $\mathcal{F}$ be a codimension one foliation one $X$ with $\mathrm{deg}_{H}\, \mathcal{F}=0$.
-Then the foliation $\mathcal{F}$ is a pencil of hyperplane sections under the adjoint embedding.
+\begin{theorem} Let \( X \) be an adjoint variety with Picard number one not isomorphic to \( \mathbb{P}^n \), and let \(H\) be a minimal dominating family of rational curves on \(X\).
+Let \(\mathcal{F}\) be a codimension-one foliation on \(X\) with \(\deg_H \mathcal{F}=0\).
+Then the foliation \(\mathcal{F}\) is a pencil of hyperplane sections under the adjoint embedding. \end{theorem}

-\end{theorem} Therefore, we conclude that the space of codimension one foliations of degree zero with respect to a minimal dominating family of rational curves on adjoint varieties of Picard number one has only one irreducible component.
+Therefore, we conclude that the space of codimension-one foliations of degree zero with respect to a minimal dominating family of rational curves on adjoint varieties of Picard number one has only one irreducible component.